Enter your keyword

 • Non-refundable enrolment deposit (prior to commencement) — $250

-• 4 equal installments of tuition fee before start of every term
+• 4 equal instalments of tuition fee before the start of every term

 RPL Costs: